Widgets

 Show trend | Shows the trend icons on the right (red or green vertical arrow) |

-Number of days in future | This option can be used if »Show actions« is checked.
-The actions provide the opportunity to view the history trend of a metric in a new pop-up dialog.
-In this dialog, the trend chart can include a certain number of days in future.
+Number of days in future | By clicking on a metric value, assessment or trend you can view the history trend of a metric in a new pop-up dialog.
+In this dialog, the trend chart can include a certain number of days in the future.
 This can be used for a burn-down chart, when certain target thresholds are set for a metric in the future. |

 Metrics Trend Chart Widget